Park Rules

 Only working dogs assisting patrons with disabilities are permitted.
 Please note the ADA does not include emotional support animals as working service animals.
 Little Island’s horticulture team works hard to maintain our garden beds and lawns that can be soiled by pet waste and activities.
 We’re a small park with a lot of visitors, and plenty of plants and flowers that need preservation.

 Little Island is open rain or shine.
-From time to time, the entire park will close if there is lightning within 10 miles, sustained winds over 32 mph, extreme heat, snow accumulation, or other severe weather occurrences.
+From time to time, the entire park will close for extreme weather.
 For everyone’s safety, visitors will be asked to evacuate the park during these times.
-For all inclement weather updates, please check our social media channels for updates.

 Yes.
 Our entire park is ADA compliant.
-Our Visitor Experience staff are also equipped to support access needs to ensure that all New Yorkers have the most enjoyable park experience possible.
+Our Visitor Experience staff are also equipped to support access needs to ensure that all guests have the most enjoyable park experience possible.
 All programs, performances, and activities are designed with accessibility needs in mind.
 ASL and audio description will be provided for select performances throughout the season.
-To learn more about our accessibility offerings visit our accessibility page here.
+To learn more about our accessibility offerings visit our accessibility page.

 Yes.
 Our restrooms, including an ADA accessible all-gender restroom, are located near The Glade just past the South Bridge entrance to the park.
-We encourage patrons to use any restroom that best aligns with their gender identity.
+We encourage patrons to use any restroom that best aligns with their gender.

 Families can enjoy a wide range of activities designed for kids of all ages.
-Little Island’s Art Cart features DIY activities and weekly Creative Breaks in the spring/summer.
 Year round, everyone can also enjoy making music with our dance chimes, engage with our interactive displays, and climb boulder scrambles throughout the park.
-For more information click here.

 Yes.
 If you think you have left something in the park, please contact us here.
 Describe the item, date, and where in the park you think you lost it (The Amph, The Play Ground, an Overlook, etc.)